marianmeres/notifications/README.md

 Customization options:
 - customize css vars of the default theme via `themeVars={{ var_name: value }}` prop.
-  See source for supported vars,
+  See source for supported vars.
+[You can also edit the theme visually](https://notifications.meres.sk),
 - create globally available custom css definition "namespaced" as `.notifications.theme-my-theme` and assign it via `theme="my-theme"` prop,
 - use additional "quick and dirty" props `wrapClass`, `wrapClass`, `notifClass`, `notifCss`,
-- use custom component (via store `options.component`), which will completelly bypass default rendering but still allow position/auto discard features.
+- use custom component (via store `options.component`), which will completelly bypass default rendering but still allow position and auto disposal features.
   Always set `pointer-events: auto` on the custom component.

 ```javascript